 - Sanitize car keys and vehicles as well.

 Washing your hands more often is one of the most important ways to prevent germs from spreading.
 Avoid close contact with others and avoid touching your face unless your hands are clean.
+If you are looking for a Quick Shine product to clean and protect during flu season, try Quick Shine Disinfectant Floor Cleaner!
+This all purpose disinfectant cleaner combines streak-free cleaning with antibacterial cleaning action and is powered by the trusted heritage of Hydrogen Peroxide.
+For a clean you can expect and ingredients you can trust!
 Stay safe, healthy and shine on!